rerun/rerun/modules/stubbs/README.md

 The `add-option` will update the `jumps.option` metadata file with the new default value and extend the `options.sh` script.

-Run the "dance" command again but this time without the "-jumps" option:
+Run the `freddy:dance` command again but this time without the "-jumps" option:

     $ rerun freddy:dance
     jumps (1)